-Freeze dollar store toys in varying weights in a large container of water.
-Challenge kids to find the toys by chipping away at the ice with a hammer.
+Summer activities wouldn’t be complete without water, right?
+Freeze Dollar Tree toys (or toys you already have) of varying weights in a large container of water.
+Challenge kids to find the toys by carefully chipping away at the ice with a hammer.

 Tip: Avoid injury by having your kids wear safety glasses.

-Looking for free kids activities to help cool your kiddos down?
+Looking for easy summer activities for kids that will also cool them down?
 Try making a homemade sprinkler!

-Use a different bag per paint color.
+Seriously, y’all, this one is so easy.
+Add Epsom salt or another salt variety to a zip-top bag, and add a squirt or two of glow-in-the-dark paint or fluorescent paint.
+Use a different bag for each paint color.
 Seal the bag, and mix until the salt color is evenly distributed.

-Open the bag and allow the salt to dry for 24-hours (lay the salt on a cookie sheet to dry faster).
+Once the color is distributed, open the bag and allow the salt to dry for 24 hours (lay the salt on a cookie sheet to dry faster).
 Once it’s dry, let kids play with their new glow-in-the-dark sand.

-Fill sugar cones with mini marshmallows and chocolate chips, wrap in aluminum foil, and grill 7-10 minutes.
+This is a must-add to your summer activities list.
+Fill sugar cones with mini marshmallows and chocolate chips, wrap them in aluminum foil, and grill for seven to 10 minutes.
 Keep the cones away from open flames.
 Unwrap and enjoy!

 These can also be made in the oven (at a temperature of about 350 degrees).

-5. Create a kids activities bank using popsicle sticks.
+5. Create a jar of summer activities using popsicle sticks.

-Brainstorm a bunch of activities with your kids, and write them down on popsicle sticks.
-When boredom strikes, choose a stick and complete an activity.
+Brainstorm a bunch of summer activities, and write them down on popsicle sticks.
+When boredom strikes (because it will), choose a stick and complete an activity.
+You could even add colorful washi tape strips or glitter glue to make the statements more special.

 6. Play glow-in-the-dark backyard ring toss.